 What is the Silver Economy?

-The silver economy is defined as the market developed around the needs of an aging population.
-That includes all those economic activities, products, and services designed to meet the needs of people over 50.
+The silver economy is defined as the market that is being developed around the needs of an aging population.
+That includes all those economic activities, products and services designed to meet the needs of people over 50.

-Why are we focusing attention on seniors?
-Well, the answer is as simple as saying that technological innovation is one of the keys to the silver economy.
-Every day, more and more seniors are interested in interacting with technology and the digital universe.
+Why are we focusing this attention on seniors?
+Well, the answer is as simple as saying that one of the keys to the silver economy is technological innovation, and every day more and more seniors are interested in interacting with technology and the digital universe.

 - The population that makes up this group is highly affluent.